-Ukraine rejects Russian offer of passage out of Mariupol
+Ukraine rejects Russian demand for surrender in Mariupol

 In Kyiv, emergency services reported four people killed by shelling not far from the center of the capital Sunday.
 Loud explosions were heard as a shopping center and cars in a parking lot caught fire, they said.

-In Kyiv, emergency services reported four people killed by shelling not far from the city center Sunday.
-Loud explosions were heard as a shopping center and cars in a parking lot caught fire, they said.

-Kyiv Mayor Vitali Klitschko said the Russian shelling also hit several houses in the densely populated district, Podil.
+Kyiv Mayor Vitali Klitschko said Russian shelling hit several houses in the densely populated Podil district.

 Russian troops have been shelling Kyiv for a fourth week now and are trying to surround the capital, which had nearly 3 million people before the war.